dipc-cc/hubbard/doc/publications.rst

 .. _publications:

-Publications using the Hubbard model
+Publications using the hubbard model
 ====================================

 This implementation of the `hubbard` package has been used in the listed